 The Duke Moose Preset Packs.

 The countdown is on!
-Late March or Early April Big things are coming in 2020 for the Duke Moose Preset Packs.
+Big things are coming in 2020 for the Duke Moose Preset Packs.
 Completely refigured and fine tuned for easier editing than ever.
 Not to mention affordable pricing, multiple packages, editing tutorials and more.
 Buckle up!

 My newest, most versatile, and easiest to use preset pack yet.
 An entire new spin on the Duke Moose Presets.
 5 Total Presets.
 Great for editing shoots that feature colorful or green locations, as well as the classic neutral backgrounds.
 This is the best pack of mine for those who have little Lightroom experience and knowledge.
 Best flows with my current, up to date editing style & includes my first ever black and white preset for purchase.